sted9000/sted9000.github.io/_drafts/2020-02-21-Advice-Tides.md

 While this seems obvious and sane, my discernment seems arbitrary and way off.

-Openness to input should be based on some objective measure, not solely the tides of my mind.
+Openness to input should be based on some objective measure, not solely the tides of mind.